Sharing beauty … because we all need it.

 People, please do not litter.
 Please?
 We are gradually losing our forests, our beaches, our mountains, our green places and sacred spaces.
 I am begging you – please do not litter – take care of our world.

-"Taking the mystery out of Buddhism and the Martial Arts."
+"Taking the mystery out of Buddhism."

 Just another glitch in the matrix